puppetlabs/puppetlabs-mysql/README.md

 Generates a unique id, based on the node's MAC address, which can be used as `server_id`.
 This fact will *always* return `0` on nodes that have only loopback interfaces.
 Because those nodes aren't connected to the outside world, this shouldn't cause any conflicts.

+### Tasks

+The MySQL module has an example task that allows a user to execute arbitary SQL against a database.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 ## Limitations

 This module has been tested on: